-AIM: To address high rates of inactivity and related chronic diseases among African-American women.
-MATERIALS & METHODS: Eleven focus groups on physical activity barriers for African-American women in the deep south (USA) were conducted (n = 56).
+Aim: To address high rates of inactivity and related chronic diseases among African-American women.
+Materials & methods: Eleven focus groups on physical activity barriers for African-American women in the deep south (USA) were conducted (n = 56).
 Feedback guided an intervention development process.
 The resulting Home-Based Individually Tailored Physical Activity Print intervention was vetted with the target population in a 1-month, single arm, pre-post test demonstration trial (n = 10).
-RESULTS: Retention was high (90%).
+Results: Retention was high (90%).
 Intent-to-treat analyses indicated increases in motivational readiness for physical activity (70% of sample) and physical activity (7-day Physical Activity Recall) from baseline (mean: 89.5 min/week, standard deviation: 61.17) to 1 month (mean: 155 min/week, standard deviation: 100.86).
 Small improvements in fitness (6-Min Walk Test), weight and psychosocial process measures were also found.
-CONCLUSION: Preliminary findings show promise and call for future randomized controlled trials with larger samples to determine efficacy.
-Such low-cost, high-reach approaches to promoting physical activity have great potential for addressing health disparities and benefiting public health.
+Conclusion: Preliminary findings show promise and call for future randomized controlled trials with larger samples to determine efficacy.
+Such low-cost, high-reach approaches to promoting physical activity have great potential for addressing health disparities and benefiting public health. © 2013 Future Medicine Ltd.